austinmama/hardware-firewall-dedicated/ips.md

 # IBM Cloud IP Ranges
 {: #ibm-cloud-ip-ranges}

 A frequently asked question is **What IP ranges do I allow through the firewall?**.
-The following list contains the full range of IPs to use with the following IBM© firewalls and appliances:
+The following list contains the full range of IPs to use with the following IBM© firewalls and appliances.
+{: shortdesc}

 * IBM Cloud Juniper vSRX Standard
 * IBM Virtual Router Appliance